 Break off the root end and break beans in half.

 Set aside in a bowl.

-In a large pot or Dutch oven, cook bacon over medium-high
+In a large pot or Dutch oven, cook bacon over medium heat until browned.

-Add green beans, potatoes, chicken both, garlic powder, and butter.
+Add green beans, potatoes, chicken broth, and butter.

 Season to taste with salt and pepper.